Minorities in Iraq: Assyrians

 Currently, Assyrians continue to face persecution from the KRG as well as individual Kurds, as attempts of Kurdification in Assyrian villages and cities are condoned by the government.
 This was after the Kurdish takeover of Assyrian towns in the Kurdistan region (such as Zakho, Ainkawa, Aqrah, etc.) and the forceful deportation and killing of Christians in that area.
 Federal Iraq continues to remain unstable for many Assyrian communities, as the threat of ISIS is still present and they continue to be met with discrimination and lack of representation in government.
-The threat of militia groups, particularly the Babylon Brigade (lead by ethnic Assyrian Rayan al-Kildani) and the Shabak Brigade, remains and prevents Assyrian demographic returns to villages and political representation through hijacking of political seats in parliament.
+The threat of militia groups, particularly the Babylon Brigade (led by ethnic Assyrian Rayan al-Kildani) and the Shabak Brigade, remains and prevents Assyrian demographic returns to villages and political representation through hijacking of political seats in parliament.

 Since the invasion of Iraq, many Assyrians have fled abroad and settled in diaspora communities.
 Many Assyrians from Iraq have settled in Detroit, which has the largest concentration of Assyrians outside of Iraq and is primarily composed of Chaldean Catholics from villages such as Tel Keppe and Alqosh.
 Chicago also has a sizeable Assyrian community, namely of the Assyrian Church of the East, and both churches have dioceses in Sydney, Australia.
 Despite the moves outside of Iraq, though, Assyrian diaspora communities have increasing hope for mass Assyrian returns in the future.

 Other groups

 Armenians

 The Armenians are Orthodox Christians native to the Armenian highlands.
 Armenians have a long history of association with Mesopotamia, going back to pre-Christian times; however, many Armenians in contemporary Iraq began to settle in the country after the Armenian genocide.
 Throughout the history of Iraq, Armenians have been a successful community, establishing football clubs and other establishments.
 Armenian folk music and dance is also admired in Iraqi culture, and Iraqi Armenians, such as Seta Hagopian, were incredibly popular in Iraqi culture.
 Most Iraqi Armenians live in Baghdad, Mosul, and Basra and their population is estimated at 10,000 down from 70,000 before the 2003 invasion of Iraq.

-After the 2003 invasion of Iraq, many Armenians fled to the Kurdish region or left the country altogether.
+After the 2003 invasion of Iraq, many Armenians fled to the Kurdistan Region or left the country altogether.
 The Kurdistan Region Parliament allocates one seat to the Armenian minority, and schools/religious institutions are also established by the community.
 Three majority Armenian villages, Avzrog, Havresk, and Aghajanian, are also in the Kurdish region.

 The Primate of the Armenian Apostolic Church is headquartered in Baghdad, and is led under Avak Asadourian.
 The Armenian Catholic Church also maintains a presence in Baghdad.